okoroandrew/okoroandrew.github.io/_pages/research.md

 ## Research Frameworks

 **SCAN: Sparse reCovery trAnsmitter detectioN**
 An unsupervised framework that detects multiple overlapping transmitters in complex, noisy spectrum environments.
-SCAN reliably identifies up to ten concurrent transmitters and has been validated through extensive over-the-air experiments.
+SCAN reliably detects up to ten concurrent transmitters and has been validated through extensive over-the-air experiments.

 **M-SHarC: Multi-Spectral Harmonic Characterization**
 A framework that identifies harmonic emissions across multiple frequency bands and reconciles them with their fundamental sources.
 M-SHarC addresses interference that threatens radio astronomy and scientific observations.